johndru-astrophysics/cmg/README.md

 ### Destroy

-Obejcts are usually destroyed automatically when their shared_ptr count is zero.
+Objects are usually destroyed automatically when their shared_ptr count is zero.
 But if a parent has a reference to a child, then it will never be deleted from memory.
-So, calling `destroy()` on a parent instance will also destroy it's children.
+So, calling `destroy()` on a parent instance will also destroy its children.
 The parent shared_ptr will still be in memory until the variable referencing it goes out of scope.

 ### Checking references to objects have not expired

-In the solar_system example, a Sun is owned by the Root class, but it is reference by the SolarSystem class.
+In the solar_system example, a Sun is owned by the Root class, but it is referenced by the SolarSystem class.

 You can check if a reference to another object is not expired before using it, like this: